 Using a strong cyber risk methodology can quickly satisfy the demands of regulators.
 It also can serve as the ground truth for an organization on the cutting edge of technology, such as Capital One.
 For example, assessing the maturity of a cloud security program in one dynamic dashboard can allow security and risk leaders to quickly determine and communicate the most appropriate controls and processes necessary for cyber posture improvement, in regard to identity and access management.

-We don’t dispute that achieving higher maturity levels in this category is an easy task.
-But we’ve seen it done by approaching cybersecurity program management in a holistic manner, with action items, targets for improvement, a roadmap that the entire team has real time-visibility into.
+Achieving higher maturity levels in this category is not an easy task.
+But we’ve seen it done by approaching cybersecurity program management in a holistic manner, with action items, targets for improvement, and a roadmap that the entire team has real time-visibility into.

 Prioritization can be as intuitive as dragging and dropping an item on a Kanban board.
 We call it baby cyber steps that drive forward momentum.
 No organization should be confined to a stroller and never grow up because there are just too many things to do and it’s too difficult.
 With the right approach to cyber posture improvement from day one, Axio360 can ensure empowerment for every single team member.